emsm3eus-crypto/van-Veen-et-al.-2026/README.md

 This readme file was generated on [2026-05-26] by [Emily Meeus]

-Description of Dataset: Dataset used in the paper “ATP13A4 gates extracellular polyamine levels to control excitatory synaptogenesis”.
-This repository contains the R scripts and source data tables used to generate the expression, morphology, and developmental phenotype analyses reported in the paper.
+This repository contains the R scripts and source data tables used to generate the expression, morphology, and developmental phenotype analyses reported in the paper “ATP13A4 gates extracellular polyamine levels to control excitatory synaptogenesis”.

 ————————
 FOLDER STRUCTURE